World Skater Rankings: Feb. 6, 2017

 A skater or team's ranking is determined by the number of points accumulated during the current season and the two previous seasons.

-For example, once the first Junior Grand Prix event is competed in the fall of 2013, for those skaters who have the first JGP event of 2011 on their records, the points for that event will be eliminated, regardless of whether that skater has competed in the current season.
+For example, once the first Junior Grand Prix event is competed in 2016, for those skaters who have the first JGP event of 2014 on their records, the points for that event will be eliminated, regardless of whether that skater has competed in the current season.